Avid smokers know how poorly nicotine stains the skin and teeth.

 5- Simple Green

-Simple Green is another safe remedy for cleaning painted walls.
+Simple Green is another safe remedy for cleaning painted walls that are affected badly by nicotine seeping through paint.

 - Just spray it on a soft-bristled brush